CaelFormanek/The-Android-App-Market-On-Google-Play/README.md

 <br />
 <br />

-### Using the data of Android applications to answer the following questions:
+### Using the data of Android applications to complete the following:

 * Determine the average application rating across all applications within the sample
 * Show the distribution of application categories